 Camping- You can even find camping in the greater Miami area at Bill Baggs Cape Florida State Park in Key Biscayne.
 Larry and Penny Thompson Memorial Park is located near the zoo and has campground and pavilion facilities.

 Rentals- Airbnb is another option for local experiences is staying in homes.
 Get $20 towards your first stay by using this link.
-Diamond Resorts also has two properties including Westgate at South Beach, Crescent Resort, and The President Hotel Miami.

 Book your stay in Miami with our preferred partner.